 2. You will learn what a good Acknowledgements Page should look like and feel like.

 3. You will learn why and how the Acknowledgements Page can help make an emotional connection with the reader.

 (FUN FACT: The word ‘acknowledg(e)ment’ is typically spelled with this extra letter e outside of the US and Canada.
 Inside of the US and Canada, we typically don’t use that extra letter e.
 Not all spellcheck programs will catch this since both are technically correct. -JCK)

 EVERY section of a book is an opportunity to make an emotional connection with the reader, including the Acknowledgements Page.
 At first glance, this section might seem to be a small and insignificant part of the book.
 But, you must remember that the competition for authors to gain new readers and followers is very intense.

 And because of this, we must view EVERY part of the book, every sentence, every word, every picture, and every chart, as an opportunity to reach out and make a connection with the reader.

 Here are three important and essential tips to help give your book’s Acknowledgements Page some marketing power:

 Tip # 1.
 Make It The Appropriate Size

 Your book’s Acknowledgements Page will play an important role in the critical and financial success of your book.
-Therefore, it is essential that you do not skimp on the quality of the information and quantity of time that you need to put into this section.
+Therefore, it is essential that you don’t skimp on the quality of the information and the quantity of time that you need to put into this section.
 Do not listen to those that tell you to keep this section “short and sweet”.